 Grand Canyon Railway & Hotel Polar Express – Williams, AZ

 Before The Polar Express made it to the big screen, back when it was just a classic children’s story, the Grand Canyon Railway was bringing it to life in the wilderness of Williams, Arizona.
 With so many years of experience, they’ve perfected the art of this joyful ride that sells out every year.
 Just like in the book, the 60-minute ride leaves a sleepy town and heads out into the forest before a clearing in the trees reveals the North Pole, brightly lit for all to see.
 Christmas jammie-clad kids and their parents enjoy the ride from the comfort of festively decorated, old-fashioned cars that sprinkle more magic on the experience.

 Insider Tip: While you can definitely come for the train, many families tack on an overnight stay at the historic Grand Canyon Hotel to fully take in the magic of the season.

-New Hope Railroad North Pole Express – New Hope, PA
+New Hope Railroad Santa's Steam Spectacular – New Hope, PA

-A leisurely journey through beautiful Bucks County is just the start of this North Pole adventure that departs from a vintage train depot in New Hope, Pennsylvania.
-On board, there are plenty of kids sporting their red and green p.j. best, each one clamoring to get a glimpse of Santa and Mrs. Claus.
-But not to worry, they've got plenty of time on the 60-minute round trip to visit with each anxious cutie, smile for the camera and even give out a simple gift of the season before the ride is over.
-And while they’re eagerly waiting, kids and their parents can sip hot cocoa, nosh on cookies and sing Christmas tunes, alongside the roaming carolers and elves who are there to entertain.
+A leisurely journey through beautiful Bucks County is what you’ll find on Santa’s Steam Spectacular adventure aboard the historic #40 steam locomotive.
+On board, your kids will be among many others sporting their red and green pajama best, each one clamoring to get a glimpse of Santa and Mrs. Claus.
+Not to worry, the famous couple has plenty of time on the 60-minute round trip to visit with each family and give out a simple gift of the season before the ride is over.
+While they’re eagerly waiting, kids and their parents can sip hot cocoa, nosh on cookies and sing Christmas tunes.

 California Railroad Museum Polar Express – Sacramento, CA